 PHR, which shared in the 1997 Nobel Peace Prize for our work to end the scourge of landmines, is poised for even greater growth and impact.
 As part of that strategy, we are seeking committed activists with a passion for human rights.

-Located in New York City and reporting to the director of advocacy, the senior international advocacy officer will develop and implement PHR’s international advocacy strategies that build on and connect to PHR’s research and investigations, training and capacity development, and network-building initiatives.
-The senior international advocacy officer will be responsible for the international component of PHR’s initiatives to identify, promote, and address human rights issues.
-Additionally, the senior international advocacy officer will help mobilize and leverage the influence of health care workers, forensic scientists, and other allied professionals and constituents worldwide to advance human rights.
+Located in New York City and reporting to the Deputy Director of Advocacy, the Senior International Advocacy Officer will develop and implement Physician for Human Right’s international advocacy strategies that build on and connect to PHR’s research and investigations, training and capacity development, and network-building initiatives.
+The Senior International Advocacy Officer will be responsible for the international component of PHR’s initiatives to identify, promote, and address human rights issues.
+Additionally, the Senior International Advocacy Officer will help mobilize and leverage the influence of health care workers, forensic scientists, and other allied professionals and constituents worldwide to advance human rights.

 - Develop and implement PHR’s international advocacy strategies with a focus on identifying and following through on opportunities for PHR’s medical evidence and voices to have an impact.

-- Track and engage with the United Nations, World Health Organization, other international and regional governing bodies, thought leaders, international professional associations, and international NGOs to position PHR’s research, training and capacity-building initiatives, and voices from PHR’s network to have impact on human rights law, policies, and practices.
+- Track and engage with the United Nations (UN), World Health Organization, other international and regional governing bodies, thought leaders, international professional associations, and international NGOs to position PHR’s research, training and capacity-building initiatives, and voices from PHR’s network to have impact on human rights law, policies and practices.